”With a few thousand customer interactions behind you, you know what you do”

 Statistics has also been a focus area of the project.
 It is vital to be able to follow up and verify that the solution really helps the customers as intended.

 Another topic that Björn often returns to during the conversation is that having the right skills in the project has been a crucial success factor.
 Even if it is a lot of IT and technology, other parts of the business need to be involved.
 Not least, experience, knowledge and involvement from the work in customer service is essential to design dialogues and flows that the customer understands.
 “With a few thousand customer interactions behind you, you know what you do”, as Björn puts it.

 In a hurry?
-This post in 5 seconds!
+Post in 5 seconds

 - E.ON has re-used logic and integrations from their IVR to create a smart self-service for deferral directly in the chatbot